Gertrude Ederle: Amateur career

+1924 Paris Olympic medalist

 At the 1924 Summer Olympics in Paris, Ederle won a gold medal as a member of the first-place U.S. team in the 4×100 meter freestyle relay.
 Together with her American relay teammates Euphrasia Donnelly, Ethel Lackie and Mariechen Wehselau, she set a new world record of 4:58.8 in the event final.
 Individually, she received bronze medals for finishing third in the women's 100-meter freestyle and women's 400-meter freestyle races.

-Ederle had been favored to win a gold in all three events and "would later say her failure to win three golds in the games was the biggest disappointment of her career."
-Still, she was proud to have been a part of the American team that brought home 99 medals from the Paris Olympics.
-It was an illustrious Olympic team – swimmer Johnny Weissmuller, oarsman Benjamin Spock, tennis player Helen Wills, and long-jumper DeHart Hubbard, who, according to America's Girl, was "the first black man to win an individual gold".
 The U.S. Olympic team had its own ticker-tape parade in 1924.